 moved to North Berwick and was living at 11, Forth Street.
 He married Isabella Thomson from North Berwick, part of the Thomson

 golfing dynasty.
 Her sister Catherine married Ben Sayers and their brother was Wilfred Thomson.
-The youngest sister Emily Thomson
+The eldest sister Emily Thomson

 married James White and their son Jack White won the 1904 Open Championship.